Professor Leon Black

 Outside of construction, my research extends into solidification/stabilisation of wastes within cement, and the immobilisation of low and intermediate level nuclear waste.
 As such, I am a member of Nuclear Leeds.

 While in Leeds I have been an active participant in Nanocem.
 My work within the consortium has led to collaborations with the Technical University of Munich, ZAG (Slovenia), Lund University and IFSTTAR (Paris).

-Aside from my research, I am a Fellow of the Institute of Materials, Minerals and Mining (IoM3), as past-chair of the Institute's Cementitious Materials Group.
-I am the Deputy Editor of Advances in Cement Research, and serve on the Editorial Boards of Advances in Applied Ceramics, Sustainable and Resilient Infrastructure, and Cement and Concrete Research.
+Aside from my research, I am Editor of Advances in Cement Research, and serve on the Editorial Board of Cement and Concrete Research.

 My technical expertise includes the use of;